PlaidWeb/publ-site/content/manual/Getting started.md

 ### Linux/FreeBSD/etc.

-Your distribution probably provides packages for python3; make sure to get python 3.10 or later, and to also install `pip3`.
+Your distribution probably provides packages for python3; make sure to get python 3.10 or later (3.12 recommended), and to also install `pip3`.

 Afterwards, install [Poetry](https://python-poetry.org) per the [documentation](https://python-poetry.org/docs/).

+If your distribution does not provide a compatible version of Python, you can use [`pyenv`](https://github.com/pyenv/pyenv) to manage your versions.

 ### Windows